BalorLC3/Imprimer/README.md

 ## Architecture

 Two services connected by gRPC.
-The proto file is the single source of truth—Go and Python share no code, only the contract.
-The orchestrator cycle integrates a **reflective agent** pattern: the evaluation node analyzes outputs and returns a feedback signal, creating the improvement loop.
+The proto file is the single source of truth — Go and Python share no code, only the contract.

 <p align="center">
   <img src="docs/assets/show-arch.drawio.png" height="350" alt="Architecture diagram">